 A) I am overwhelmed with regret

-B) I am sad that it happened by they [victim] need to move on
+B) I am sad that it happened but they [victim] need to move on

 C) My actions didn’t impact them